khushn/carnd_p2/writeup.md

 I trained the model on AWS GPU (g2.xlarge) instances.
 Starting point was the udacity-carnd AMI.
 In the end I built my own AMI, having the trained model, for possible future use.

-I used AdamOptimizer, with no. of Epochs as 50.
+I used AdamOptimizer, with no. of Epochs as 30.
 After training various times I noticed that accuracy was saturating after a while.
-Batch size of 128.
+Batch size of 250.
 On removing the two max pool layers (discussed below), the model size became huge.
-The model file size on disk is 137 MB.
-Whereas as with MaxPool layers it was less than an MB.
+The model file size on disk is 182 MB.
+Whereas as with MaxPool layers it was just around an MB.
+That is because of the big fully connected layer fc1(9216x1200), which alone has 9 million weights.

 #### 5. Approach for finding the solution